0

 Once a diagnosis has been made, it can help to take certain supplements alongside conventional treatments.

 Liquorice (Glycyrrhiza glabra) supports gastrointestinal health by stimulating mucus production by the stomach (17).
-At high doses, however, its high glycyrrhizin content carries the risk of side-effects (headaches, heart problems, raised blood pressure) (18).
-To benefit safely from its properties, choose a deglycyrrhizinated form (such as DGL, guaranteed glycyrrhizin-free and made from liquorice root, the part of the plant most widely-studied for its effects on the stomach).
+At high doses, however, its high glycyrrhizin content carries the risk of side effects (headaches, heart problems, raised blood pressure) (18).
+To benefit safely from its properties, choose a deglycyrrhizinated form (such as DGL, guaranteed glycyrrhizin-free and made from licorice root, the part of the plant most widely-studied for its effects on the stomach).

 Native to the Mediterranean region, the mastic tree (Pistacia lentiscus L.) produces a resin called Chios mastic.
 By coating the stomach wall, it is thought to reduce the adherence of pathogens involved in gastro-esophageal reflux (the mastic extract Mastic Gum is standardized to 10% masticonic acids for enhanced effects) (19).